Bikini

+The modern bikini swimsuit was introduced by French clothing designer Louis Réard in July 1946, and was named after the Bikini Atoll, where the first public test of a nuclear bomb had taken place four days before.

 Due to its revealing design, the bikini was once considered controversial, facing opposition from a number of groups and being accepted only very slowly by the general public.
-In many countries, the design was banned from beaches and other public places: in 1949, France banned the bikini from being worn on its coastlines; Germany banned the bikini from public swimming pools until the 1970s, and some communist groups condemned the bikini as a "capitalist decadence".
+In many countries, the design was banned from beaches and other public places: in 1949, France banned the bikini from being worn on its coastlines; in the 1950s and 1960s, bikinis were banned in many pools and beaches in West Germany (based on a 1932 decree that only allowed women to swim in public if they wore a swimming costume that completely covered the front of their upper body, including their breasts), and some communist groups condemned the bikini as a "capitalist decadence".
 The bikini also faced criticism from some feminists, who reviled it as a garment designed to suit men's tastes, and not those of women.
-Despite this backlash, however, the bikini still sold well throughout the mid to later 20th century, albeit discreetly.
+Despite this backlash, however, the bikini still sold well throughout the mid to late 20th century.

-The bikini gained increased exposure and acceptance as film stars like Brigitte Bardot, Raquel Welch, and Ursula Andress wore them and were photographed on public beaches and seen in film.
+The bikini gained increased exposure and acceptance as film stars like Brigitte Bardot, Raquel Welch, and Ursula Andress wore it and were photographed on public beaches and seen in film.
 The minimalist bikini design became common in most Western countries by the mid-1960s as both swimwear and underwear.
 By the late 20th century, it was widely used as sportswear in beach volleyball and bodybuilding.
 There are a number of modern stylistic variations of the design used for marketing purposes and as industry classifications, including monokini, microkini, tankini, trikini, pubikini, skirtini, thong, and g-string.
-A man's single piece brief swimsuit may also be called a bikini or "bikini brief", particularly if it has slimmer sides.
+A man's single-piece brief swimsuit may also be called a bikini or "bikini brief", particularly if it has slimmer sides.
 Similarly, a variety of men's and women's underwear types are described as bikini underwear.
 The bikini has gradually gained wide acceptance in Western society.
 By the early 2000s, bikinis had become a US$811 million business annually, and boosted spin off services such as bikini waxing and sun tanning.